 A DUI arrest doesn’t have to be the end of your driving career.
 There are many defenses a competent DUI lawyer in West Palm Beach can present on your behalf.
 If you’ve recently been arrested for DUI, talk to an attorney who can investigate the details surrounding the traffic stop, the breath test, and your incarceration.

 Attorney Brian Gabriel has staunchly defended DUI and related offenses in Palm Beach and surrounding counties for more than 30 years.
 He’s known for the investigative work he has completed to challenge Florida’s approved breathalyzer test machine and understands the complicated science behind breath tests.
 When you face the possibility of not only losing your job but also the possibility that you won’t be able to work in the industry again, you deserve top representation.
-Call 561-622-5575 for a free consultation or complete our contact form.
+Call 561-622-5575 for a free consultation or complete a contact form.